 Your day will start with a traditional breakfast at the hotel.
 After, you will be driven to the Chincua Biosphere Reserve which is one of the most preserved forests for the monarchs and is run by the local community, the “ejidatarios”.
 Guided horses will take you up the mountain and then you will hike in the beautiful forest to where the monarchs are most concentrated.
 Here you will have time to photograph the colonies in the morning sunlight.
 Lunch will be at the reserve at an open kitchen restaurant where you can witness the local cooks prepare your traditional lunch.
 After lunch, you will be taken to the beautiful mining village of Angangueo to witness how conservation benefits the local community.
 We will begin at the main square and branch out to explore the history, architecture, beautiful murals and local markets.
 Angangueo provides the perfect backdrop for street and architecture photography.
 Dinner will be back at the hotel and your evening is free to rest, explore the area and/or work on edits.

 After breakfast at the hotel, you will return to the El Rosario Reserve to capture the Monarch colonies in the morning light.
 Lunch will be at the reserve where you can experience a variety of mountain-style cuisine and have time to shop at the local handicraft market.
 After lunch, you will be driven an hour to the village of Jungapeo.
 You will be staying at the beautiful Agua Blanca Hotel known for its amazing natural setting.
-Here you will have free time to enjoy the hypothermal hot springs or you can opt for an experience in a traditional “Temazcal” (sweat lodge) or perhaps a massage to wind down for a relaxing afternoon.
+Here you will have freetime to enjoy the hypothermal hot springs, a massage or a hike to a nearby waterfall.
 Dinner will be at the hotel while enjoying the views of their gardens.
+An optional “Owl Hunt” will be offered for those who would like to participate in a night hike to try and photograph owls.

 This morning, you have the option for an early morning birding excursion on the grounds of the hotel.
 After birding, breakfast will be enjoyed at the hotel.
-After breakfast, you will have the option to relax more in the thermal waters or partake in a hike to the nearby waterfall for some excellent landscape and nature photography.
-Late morning, we will start our journey back to Mexico City and lunch will be provided along the way.
-Upon arrival in Mexico City, you will check into your hotel, City Centro by Marriott, for your final night.
+After breakfast, you will have the option to relax more in the thermal waters, get a massage or partake in a hike to the nearby waterfall for some excellent landscape and nature photography.
+Lunch will be from the hotel.
+You will be driven back to Mexico City where you will check into your hotel for your final night.
 In the evening, a “Farewell Dinner” will be provided to share your memories of your Mexico adventure and to say farewell to your new friends.

 Breakfast will be provided at the hotel prior to your departure from Mexico City.